Ablott123/MSDDF/README.md

-# MSDDF: Leveraging Structured Multi-Task Supervision and High-Quality Synthesis for Deepfake Generalization
+# MSDDF: Leveraging Multi-Task Adversarial Training and Twin Image Generation for Deepfake Generalization

 > **Note: This project is still under submission and the core codes are being prepared.
 We will release more details and the complete implementation upon paper acceptance.
 Stay tuned!**

 ## Introduction

 This repository contains the code and resources for our paper:
-**"MSDDF: Leveraging Structured Multi-Task Supervision and High-Quality Synthesis for Deepfake Generalization"**.
+**"{MSDDF: Leveraging Multi-Task Adversarial Training and Twin Image Generation for Deepfake Generalization"**.

 Our work aims to advance deepfake detection by introducing a structured multi-task learning framework and a novel, high-quality data synthesis pipeline.
 MSDDF is designed to enhance generalization and robustness across various manipulation methods.